 Recommended for Romantic Things to Do because: The Phoenix Art Museum is an urban oasis of sophistication, where couples can browse world-class galleries and enjoy a gourmet lunch in the museum cafe.

-Patricia's expert tip: The museum offers free admission with a voluntary donation every Wednesday from 3 pm to 9 pm.
+Patricia's expert tip: The museum offers free admission on the first Friday of every month and every Wednesday from 3 pm to 9 pm with a voluntary donation

 Reclamation of the waters of the Salt River, this manmade lake was officially opened in November of 1999.
 The two-mile long body of water is confined by means of inflatable rubber dams and offers plenty of opportunities for recreation in the Tempe area.
 Sailing and cruising attract area residents, as do the bike paths and picnic areas in the 25-acre park that surrounds the lake.
 Children love the Splash Playground, and there are bike and boat rentals available.
 Several annual celebrations are held in the park, as well as concerts in the amphitheater.
 Pedal boat, kayak, and electric boat rentals are available.

 Recommended for Romantic Things to Do because: Tempe Beach Park offers bike and pedal boat rentals, perfect for active couples looking for an urban escape.

 Patricia's expert tip: The beach park is a popular destination for outdoor concerts and festivals.
 For easy access to the park from downtown Phoenix, take the Metro Light Rail.